Family and Child Sciences

 - Apply Online and pay the application fee.

-- Upload a one-page statement of purpose that briefly outlines your research interests and/or career goals.
-It should also include how your background and prior training make you a good candidate, as well as why you believe Florida State University is a good fit for you.
-You must also indicate up to three (3) faculty members with whom you would prefer to study under.
-We strongly encourage applicants to familiarize themselves with the research interests of the faculty.
+- Upload a Statement of Purpose outlining your research interests and/or career goals.
+We want to know how your background and prior training make you the right candidate and why Florida State University is a good fit for you.
+Please indicate up to three FSU faculty members with whom you would like to work and why.
+We strongly encourage applicants to familiarize themselves with the research interests of the research interests of the faculty.

 - Submit contact information for three recommenders.
 The system will directly contact each recommender individually and provide them with a link to upload their letter.
 Academic recommendations are preferred, but relevant professional recommendations will be accepted.
 Recommenders should be professionals you have worked for, are familiar with your academic performance, and can speak directly about your qualifications for this degree.
 No personal recommendations or letters from peers will be accepted.